wwken/UsefulScripts/README.md

 ### Update (for those who have previously installed already)
 More simple!
 Just follow the step 2 (i.e. just execute the <b>./install.sh</b>) in the above Installation section.
+### Usage
+Basically in the terminal window execute the corresponding script.
+For example, to execute the execScriptsWithRange.py, just do "execScriptsWithRange.py /home/kwu/scripts/runStep1.sh 20140101 20141231 30" any directory from the terminal

 ### What is each script?
 <b>execScriptsWithRange.py</b>